swcarpentry/training-course/_submissions/round-07/1/2013-10-17-concept-map-navigating-directories-using-command-line.md

 tags:
   - Concept Map
 ---
-Here&#8217;s my concept map for navigating directories using the command line (in *nix environments).
+Here's my concept map for navigating directories using the command line (in *nix environments).

 &nbsp;